SPEAKER APPLICATION FORMS

 Privacy Statement: Please note, all personally identifying information collected will only be used within our organization.

-If you are selected to teach a Continuing Education Session, ACFW will allow the following: a set travel stipend up to $350, one half of one hotel room Thursday, Friday, and Saturday nights, a full conference registration, and an honorarium of $300.
-Only for one presenter.
+If you are selected to teach a Continuing Education Session, ACFW will allow the following: a set travel stipend up to $350 (with receipt), one half of one hotel room Thursday, Friday, and Saturday nights, a full conference registration, and an honorarium of $300.
+Only for ONE presenter.
 If proposing to speak in a panel discussion, please select only one person to submit the proposal.
 This member will serve as the contact person for the group.
-DEADLINE for applying to teach a Continuing Education session is Monday, November 18, 2013
+DEADLINE for applying to teach a Continuing Education session is Monday, November 30, 2015

 The following is a summary of information you will be required to submit during the teaching application process.
-Please be sure to have this information at your immediate disposal BEFORE proceeding:
+Please be sure to have this information at your immediate disposal BEFORE proceeding (INCLUDING the session's handout):

 - Your name, address, daytime phone number, and email address.